jvanrhyn/BingGrabber/README.md

 # BingGrabber

-Download images between to dates to a specified folder.
+Download images between two dates to a specified folder.